248.AI

 Quiet & Literate

-Clean sans-serif typography, generous whitespace, a restrained grayscale palette, and a conceptual anchor that rewards close attention.
-Understated by default; confident enough not to need to shout.
+Clean sans, generous whitespace, restrained grayscale, and a conceptual anchor that rewards attention.
+Confident enough not to shout.

 Direction C